 Have you come to similar conclusions in your Human Design experiment?

-About five years into my experient came another “a-ha” moment.
+About five years into my experiment came another “a-ha” moment.

 By now, I had conducted enough experiments to know my response (nothing) was no, don’t go.
 I sent a notice to our group leader that I would not be attending.
-Again, I got busy and did not give any more consideration about attending our class.
+Again, I got busy and gave no more consideration about attending our class.

 On the day of the study group, I received a phone call from a dear friend of mine who lives outside my local area.
 It just so happened that he was traveling through my neighborhood and would I like to meet him for lunch.
 I asked him if I could call him back and let him know.

 Next, I followed myself-care routine when I need a quick response.
 After a walk around the block, I was clear on my Sacral response.
 But this invitation was spontaneous, and in just a few hours.
 On my walk, I was also noticing if I sensed any fear or hesitation from my (open) Spleen.
 Happily, spending time with my friend was aligned and a “yes.”

 As I was getting out of the car to walk to the restaurant, I realized “Aha!
 I got it!”
 Had I gone to my study group, I would not be available to spend the time with my friend.
 Now I know why my Sacral response was a “no” when I read the email about the study group.
 I can’t help to wonder – How could my Sacral have known?